gubellom/gubellom.github.io/R files/Manipulation.md

 permalink: "/datacleaning/"
 ---

-# Data cleaning tools.
+# Data cleaning

-This tutorial walks through essential **data cleaning techniques in R** using practical examples.
-You’ll learn how to:
+This page guides you through basic data cleaning methods in R, using clear and practical examples.
+As you follow along, you will see how each technique works and why it is useful for preparing your data for analysis.
+You will learn how to:

 - **Select variables** from a dataset and examine their distributions.
 - **Create dummy variables** from categorical responses.
 - **Generate and recode categorical variables**, including grouping values and adding descriptive labels.
 - **Filter data** based on conditions (similar to Stata’s `keep if`).
-- **Create variables conditionally** on others.
+- **Create variables conditionally** on other variables' values.
 - Perform **basic arithmetic operations** on variables.
 - **Handle missing values** by removing rows with `NA`s in key fields.

-By the end, you’ll be able to transform messy raw data into a cleaner, more analysis-ready format using R’s `dplyr` and related tools.
-So, it is enough to import:
+By the end of this tutorial, you will know how to clean raw data.
+You will do this using R's `dplyr` library, which you can load into your R session by running the following command:
 ```r
 library(dplyr)
 ```